AikeNyanLynnOo/image-gallery-search-website/README.md

 # light box details

 <!-- functions -->
-- download with options
+- download ✅
-- share to social (facebook, pinterest, x)
+- share to social (facebook, pinterest, x) (not in this version)
-- copy link
+- copy link (not in this version)

 <!-- details -->
-- views
+- views ✅
-- downloads
+- downloads ✅
-- user (profile_img, name, follow btn)
+- user (profile_img, name, follow btn) ✅

 Collection
 - Cover photo (background)